 But in truth, the reality would be much, much different and much, much worse.
 And by that, I don’t mean they’d set up a squash league instead.
 Oh no, it’s much worse than that.

-If you want to learn about the reality of what can happen if we stopped farming and eating animals, just go to India and ask a cow how they live their life.
+If you truly want to learn about the reality of what can happen if we stopped farming and eating animals, just go to India and ask a cow how it lives its life.

 Instead, cattle find themselves attempting to safely navigate the precarious streets of India without being maimed.
-And for a divine animal, they do spend a hell of a lot of time narrowly missing vehicles and rooting through the filth of waste in order to source food.
+For a “divine” animal, they don’t half spend a hell of a lot of time narrowly missing vehicles and rooting through filth and waste in order to try source food.

-But that’s not a reality that PETA seem to want to talk about.
-I suppose we wouldn’t want to spoil their high horse narrative, would we, my friends?
-Quality over quantity is just so overrated, isn’t it, eh, PETA?
+But that’s not a reality which PETA seem to want to talk about.
+I suppose we wouldn’t want to spoil their high horse narrative though, would we, my friends?
+Quality over quantity (of life) is just so overrated, isn’t it, eh, PETA?

-Thankfully, the many other animals that would be set “free” wouldn’t have to wade through rubbish to salvage their next meal.
+Thankfully, many of the other animals that would be set “free” wouldn’t have to wade through rubbish to salvage their next meal.
 They’d likely just get their body brutally and painfully torn to shreds by a predator instead.
 Thank god for that, right?

-Even if you don’t agree with my logic to why it’s possible to be an ethical meat eater (outlined in Section 1 and 2), it’s surely sensible to accept that we’re actually doing the animals we eat a favour by farming them.
+Even if you don’t agree with my logic (as set out in Section 1 and 2) on why it’s possible to be an ethical meat eater, it’s surely sensible to accept that we’re actually doing the animals we eat a favour by farming them.

-As long as farming and slaughter doesn’t impose suffering, it’s terrifically true to say that we provide these animals with so many positives that they wouldn’t come easy by if they had to fend for themselves.
+As long as farming and slaughter doesn’t impose suffering, it’s terrifically true to say that we provide these animals with so many positives.
+Positives that they wouldn’t come easy by if they had to fend for themselves.

 We provide them with food and water.
 We provide them with shelter during cold winters.
 Our farm’s economic incentives also mean that farms often aim to provide them with protection from predators such as foxes and other harms such as disease.
 What’s not to love?

-The “solution” to this, some leak-lickers would say, comes in the form of sanctuaries.
+The “solution” to this (as some leak-lickers would say) comes in the form of sanctuaries.
 Just slap these animals in sanctuaries is the argument.
 It sounds nice.
 But once again, it’s just another argument that’s soaked in a sorry disconnect from reality.

-Let’s just look at the state of animal sanctuaries as we stand now.
-Many are in a sorry situation as it is.
-Even before a situation where everyone doesn’t eat meat.
+Let’s just look at the present state of animal sanctuaries as we stand now.
+Many are in a sad situation as it is.
+That’s even before a situation where everyone doesn’t eat meat.

 So if the militant wing of veganism think it’s as simple as shoving livestock into sanctuaries, they’d have one hell of a shock if this wish actually came true.